Catherine Blake: Life

-Writers who knew the couple in their later years describe a very happy relationship.
+The surviving testimony from the couple's later years presents a close and durable partnership.
 In 1802, William Hayley wrote that William "and his excellent wife (a true helpmate!) pass the plates thro' a rolling press in their cottage together".
-On his deathbed, Blake drew a picture of Catherine as his last work, stating "you have ever been an angel to me".
+On his deathbed, Blake stopped work, asked Catherine to remain still, and drew her portrait as his last work, telling her, "you have ever been an angel to me".

-After her husband's death, Catherine was taken in by Blake's admirer Frederick Tatham, for whom she nominally worked as a housekeeper.
-At this period she continued to sell Blake's works.
-When she died four years later, Tatham claimed that she had bequeathed all of Blake's works to him.
-When he later converted to Irvingite beliefs, he destroyed a number of them, asserting that they were inspired by the devil.

-Catherine and William are buried at Bunhill Cemetery in London.
+After her husband's death, Catherine first received help from Blake's patron John Linnell and then lived for a time with Blake's admirer Frederick Tatham, nominally as a housekeeper.
+She continued to sell Blake's works and, according to later accounts, said that she consulted William's spirit before doing so.
+She died on 18 October 1831.
+Tatham claimed that she had bequeathed Blake's remaining works to him; after his conversion to Irvingite beliefs, he destroyed a number of them, asserting that they had been inspired by the devil.
+Catherine and William were both buried in Bunhill Fields in London, although not in the same grave.

 Role in Blake's art

 Throughout her husband's uneven career, Catherine not only took an active role in the production of William's engravings and illuminated books; she also ran the household finances and offered strong practical support.
 William's friend J. T. Smith said that Blake "allowed her, to the last moment of his practice, to take off his proof impressions and print his works, which she did most carefully."
 Catherine's role in colouring at least some of William's illuminated books has been wide, although her hand is usually attributed to some of the more clumsily rendered passages.
 Her work as a printer is held in higher regard.